syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 kind: Promise
 metadata: #...
 spec:
-  scheduling:
-  - target:
+  destinationSelectors:
-      matchLabels:
+    - matchLabels:
       key: value
 ```

 By setting the `matchLabels` with a `key: value` pair, Platform teams can
-control to which Destinations (i.e. `target`) the Promise's Dependencies should be
+control to which Destinations the Promise's Dependencies should be
 scheduled. `matchLabels` is a _equality-based_ selector.
 This means it will only
 match Destinations that have keys/values that match.
 You can add multiple key/value pairs to the `matchLabels`, but note that it will only match when the Destination has a matching label for _all_ the selectors.